-We encourage in-house water recycling, particularly through the use of closed circuits, as this considerably limits withdrawals from natural resources.
+In-house water recycling is encouraged, particularly through the use of closed circuits, as this considerably limits withdrawals from natural resources.
 Due to the complex nature of many of the Group's processes, it is difficult to calculate the rate of water recycling and reuse.
-In applying the water standard, we intend to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting by 2015.
+In applying the water standard, the Group intends to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting by 2015.